FatemehShokrollahiMoghadam/MachineLearning2024/README.md

 - [License](#license)

 ## Course Overview
-This repository includes the code, datasets, and reports for the four mini projects, a main project and Exams.
+This repository includes the code, datasets, and reports for the four mini projects, Exams and main project .
 ## Mini Projects
 Explore various machine learning techniques through these mini projects: